fairlearn/fairlearn/CONTRIBUTING.md

 Development happens against the `master` branch following the [GitHub flow model](https://guides.github.com/introduction/flow/).
-Contributors create feature branches off of `master`, and their pull requests should target the `master` branch.
+Contributors should use their own forks of the repository.
+In their fork, they create feature branches off of `master`, and their pull requests should target the `master` branch.
 Maintainers are responsible for prompt review of pull requests.

 Pull requests against `master` trigger automated tests that are run through Azure DevOps or GitHub Actions.
 Additional test suites are run periodically.